-Dr. Rwany Sibaja is the director of the History/Social Studies Education program at Appalachian State University, and an Assistant Professor in the Department of History.
+Dr. Rwany Sibaja is the director of the History/Social Studies Education program at Appalachian State University, and an Associate Professor in the Department of History.
 His research centers on popular culture in Latin America, particularly sport and leisure.
-HIs current focus is on soccer and identity in mid-twentieth century Argentina.
+HIs current focus is on soccer and identity in mid-twentieth-century Argentina.
 His other research interests center on digital tools in the history and social studies classroom and the Scholarship of Teaching and Learning (SoTL).

 What excites you about History, Social Studies Education?

 Most of our program majors will tell you that their decision to become secondary social studies teachers stems from their love and passion for history.
 Thinking back to my own college experience as a NC Teaching Fellow in History, I recognize my students' passion for teaching history.
 However, as a high school teacher, I realized that my responsibility went beyond teaching interesting stories or fascinating figures from the past.
 My job is thus to teach students through history/social studies and use the study of the past to help them make sense of the world they live in.
 This shift in focus requires educators to know their students.
 Understanding who they are, and where they come from, allows me to find ways to best help students acquire the critical thinking skills that will serve them in the future.